 However, you'll get all the classic Basecamp features, including Campfire (the team chat feature), To-dos, Schedules, Automatic check-ins, and 500GB of storage that you can use for your most important documents and files.

-However, this is pretty much your lot – Basecamp only achieved a 0.5/5 for workflow creation features, with no automation or customizable project templates.
+However, this is pretty much your lot – Basecamp only achieved a 0.3/5 for workflow creation features, with no automation or customizable project templates.
 It's not what you need if you want to streamline your workflows or make your team more efficient.
-By way of comparison, ClickUp scores 4.3/5 for workflow creation, and has an automation builder available on all plans, even its free plan.
+By way of comparison, Teamwork scores 4.2/5 for workflow creation, and has an automation builder available on all plans, even its free plan.

 The nice thing about this plan – and Basecamp's pricing structure in general – is that there are not really any major features hidden in the Pro Unlimited plan, Basecamp's only other plan.
 This means that, while Basecamp is more expensive out of the blocks, you won't have to upgrade if your business or team expands.